 ACT Writing scores usually come out about two weeks after your multiple-choice scores are released.
 ACT, Inc. does a great job of getting its scores out as early as possible instead of waiting for all students to be ready before releasing them in a batch.

 What Time Do ACT Scores Come Out?

-ACT scores are released in batches.
-They usually post once a day at 12AM Central Time (1AM Eastern Time, 10PM Pacific Time).
+ACT scores are released in batches and are usually posted once a day at around 12 am Central Time (10 pm Pacific Time, 11 pm Mountain Time, and 1 am Eastern Time).